Are you looking to start raising some chickens? You might be surprised! There are many things to learn about these birds.

 As we have said earlier, sexing is not an easy process.
 There could still be some mistakes.

-Many hatcheries will tell you their margin of error.
-In this case, you could still get a few chicks from the opposite gender.
+Many hatcheries will disclose their margin of error.
+This means you might still receive a few chicks of the unintended gender.
 If the place was open about their margin of error, you mostly can’t expect a refund if this happens.

 Breed